favorable-mutation/eln-db/docs/project-proposal.md

 ### Technology

-This project will be implemented using `MySQL` to provide a database management system, which will be interface with `R` via the [RMySQL package](https://cran.r-project.org/web/packages/RMySQL/index.html) to provide access to data for analysis.
-The interface to the database for input and management of data will be provided through a webapp created in `Go` using the `html/template` package provided as part of the language's standard library.
-The app will communicate with MySQL via the `database/sql` package.
+This project will be implemented using `MySQL` to provide a database management system, which will be interfaced with `R` via the [RMySQL package](https://cran.r-project.org/web/packages/RMySQL/index.html) to provide access to data for analysis.
+The interface to the database for input and management of data will be provided through a webapp created with `Python` using the [Flask framework](http://flask.pocoo.org/).
+This framework will also provide the interface to the DBMS.

 ### Motivation